 - Strong glue (fabric flue, E-6000, or epoxy)

 The first step was to remove the strap, which I think really dated this little purse.
-Luckily, it was just tied to these loops inside (which I later used to affix a more practical handle.)
+Luckily, it was just tied to these loops inside (which I later used to affix my brass hoop handle.)

 Next, I removed the faux flowers from the stems using wire cutters.
 I ended up removing any signs of foliage or greenery because the leaves detracted from the sculptural look I was after.
 I also think they looked more “fake” than the flowers.